meshery/meshery/docs/pages/guides/configuration-management.md

 <img src="{{ site.baseurl }}/assets/img/configuration-management/meshery-applications.png" />

-The application files can be described in Kubernetes manifest format or pattern format.
+The application files can be described in following formats:
+- Kubernetes manifest
+- Meshery Design format
+- Helm charts
+- Docker Compose Apps

-You can also run the same application on different service meshes and compare the performance.
+You can also run the same application on multiple connected kubernetes clusters and compare the performance.
 See [Performance Management with Meshery](performance-management.md) for more details.

 ### Managing Applications Through Meshery CLI